 The Imagery of the Makara in Asia

 ‘Makara’ is the Sanskrit term for ‘magar’ which means crocodile.
 This is of relevance later as the first depictions of the Makara as the “vehicle” of the god Varuna.
 Later it was the “vehicle” of goddess Ganga.
 Its appearance changed from a crocodile to a composite creature through the ages.

 Later we see the goddess Ganga on the “makara” or Great fish.
 Ganga is the river, it’s the milkyway.
-Also Shiva has an avatar Matsya, where he is depicted with a great fish.
+Also Vishnu has an avatar Matsya, where he is depicted with a great fish.
 Sumerian half fish dieties next to tree of life are related as Jezus as fish symbolism.
 These are the origins of the biblical Jonah and Noah Stories.
 Below we see Ganga on the Makara fish.
 Note how the depiction already changed to the elephant like trunk.

 One can see the creature has morphed to a more fish like composite animals with an elephant snout.
 That snout is of great importance as a clear identifier.
 This is the depiction in later ages of a makara we see also on temples in later images.
 It changed to a composite dragon/crocodile/snake image with an elephant snout even later.
 The evolution of the dragon is directly related to this and derives from this cultural changes to the Makara creature.